 Rude and Reckless documents an era that produced a great burst of applied graphic-design creativity, one of the most subversive of the 20th Century.
 Vivid, violent and frequently acid-tongued, the works in this exhibit represent one of the truly authentic DIY youth culture movements of the Western World.
 The exhibition is timed to coincide with the 35th anniversary of Punk Rock; both the release of the first Ramones album, and the mythical (and notorious) Anarchy in the UK Tour were seminal punk events in 1976.
 The exhibition is based on the collection Andrew Krivine, who began collecting in 1977.
 Curated by Krivine and Steven Kasher, the selection comprises the rarest and finest examples culled from an archive of more than 800 punk/new wave/post-punk posters and ephemera.

-On This Date in 1982: The Stranglers released their nineteenth single, “Golden Brown” from their sixth studio album, La Folie.
-“Golden Brown,” which reached the #2 spot on the U.K. singles chart, is pretty obviously a love song about the pleasurable effects of heroin, if you bother to read the lyrics even casually.
+On This Date, January 11th in 1982: The Stranglers released their nineteenth single, “Golden Brown” from their sixth studio album, La Folie.
+“Golden Brown” — written by keyboardist Dave Greenfield — reached the #2 spot on the U.K. singles chart, is pretty obviously a love song about the pleasurable effects of heroin.
+Just take a casual glance at the lyrics.

 Thanks to The P5 Blogspot For The Tip!